 In Junior School we aim to identify those students who demonstrate a natural ability in any domain and to develop and nurture those abilities into talents .
 Through a careful process of assessment, nomination, interview and guidance, our goal is to enrich their learning journey both in school and beyond.
 By early identification, we can offer a programme of study that maximises talents and develops skills in the area of each student’s strength.
-Students will be able to work alongside like-minded peers and also work independently on their areas of passion whilst receiving daily challenge through carefully differentiated and paced lessons that are pitched at their ability level.
+Students will be able to work alongside like-minded peers through competitions and invitation only initiatives whilst also receiving daily challenge through carefully differentiated and paced lessons that are pitched at their ability level.

 - What do we offer by way of enrichment?